Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 Learn more →Listen to the episode

-Chris learned this in an unusually unforgiving arena.
-In online poker, one tired, tilted, distracted session could become an expensive lesson.
-His edge came less from heroic composure and more from fast feedback loops: notice what helps, remove what degrades performance, tighten the loop, and make the next decision from a cleaner state.1
+Chris Sparks spent years as one of the top-ranked online poker players in the world, where a single tired, tilted session could cost tens of thousands of dollars.
+His edge came from fast feedback loops: notice what helps, strip out what degrades performance, tighten the loop, make the next decision from a cleaner state.

 - run a pre-performance routine before stakes rise;